|Nutritional Guidelines (per serving)|

 - 1 medium tomato (grated)

 - 1 small tomato (cut into flat squares, for garnish)

-- Once your filling cools down enough to handle, you can begin filling the peppers.
-Arrange the empty peppers side-by-side in the bottom of a saucepan.
-Make sure there is no empty space left between the peppers.
-If there is, arrange the peppers in a smaller pan so they support each other and stand upright.
+Once your filling cools down enough to handle, arrange the empty peppers side-by-side in the bottom of a saucepan.
+Make sure there is no empty space left between the peppers; if there is, arrange the peppers in a smaller pan so they support each other and stand upright.

-- Bring the pan to a gentle boil, then immediately reduce the heat to low.
-Let the peppers simmer very gently with the cover on until most of the water is absorbed.
+Bring the pan to a gentle boil, then immediately reduce the heat to low.
+Let the peppers simmer gently with the cover on until most of the water is absorbed.